mgw6/email/README.md

 This program was as homework assignment for Data Structures an Algorithms (CSE 214) at Stony Brook University.
 Written in July 2020.

-The Mailbox file contains a main method that allows the user to interact with the Mailbox, Folder and Email objects
+To use this program, compile and run the Mailbox.java file The Mailbox file contains a main method that allows the user to interact with the Mailbox, Folder and Email objects

 While running the file, the user can:
 - Add a subfolder